Understand crypto

 +

 Take your time, verify the URL, never send your seed phrase and keep a simple security routine.
-For a broader reference, you can also browse the Deblock FAQ or see the official documentation.
+For a broader reference, you can also browse the Deblock FAQ. the crypto guide covers the useful basics before going further, and the crypto simulator helps visualise simple historical reference points.

 Do I need to trade to get started?